Considerations for Flow Cytometry Gating

 In the above example, the FMO control for the anti-CD3-PE antibody consists of a sample stained with anti-CD45-FITC and anti-CD56-APC antibodies plus PI, all of which are part of the final staining panel.
 The FMO control allows determination of the cut-off between cells that are negative vs. positive for the CD3 marker and allow proper gate setting.
 The same approach is used to set the gates for the dead cells (PI) and the CD45 and CD56 markers, respectively.

-The second type of gating control is an isotype control used as a control for nonspecific binding of a given fluorophore conjugated antibody.
+Isotype control is used as a control for nonspecific binding of a given fluorophore conjugated antibody.
 If an isotype control is used, it should exactly match the specific antibody for which it acts as a control in terms of heavy and light chain subtype, number of fluorochromes attached to the antibody, manufacturing process, and concentration of the antibody.
 Alternatively, a biological control could be used.
 The latter consists of a cell subset in the test sample that does not express the marker under study.

 When acquiring data on the flow cytometer, create a Forward Scatter (FSC) versus Side Scatter (SSC) plot and ensure that all the expected cell populations are visible by adjusting the individual FSC and SSC photomultiplier tube settings.
 Make sure that most of the debris, air bubbles, and laser noise (all of which should be FSC-low), are removed from the analysis by setting and adjusting the FSC Threshold as necessary.
 Next, insert a region (R1) around your cell populations of interest on this FSC vs. SSC plot.
 This region can be regarded as "Region 1 - FSC vs. SSC".